 What is a Meta Description?

 A meta description is the small blurb that appears underneath your website on the SERP.
 It is designed to provide users with a brief summary of the content on your page so that users know if the page will answer their question.
-Traditionally, meta description length has maxed out at 155 characters, with the exception of experimental periods such as when Google temporarily extended the length to 320-character meta descriptions.
+Traditionally, meta description length has maxed out at 155 characters, with the exception of experimental periods such as when Google temporarily extended the length to a 320-character meta description length.

 Why do I need to worry about optimizing the meta description?